 Know Your Rights As An Employee

 Although you are generally prohibited from recovering damages against your employer, there are certain circumstances where you may be entitled to recover workers compensation benefits for injuries beyond the amounts recoverable for lost wages.
 For example, if you suffered an injury that caused a scar on your head, face or neck you may be entitled to additional monetary compensation.
 Similarly, if you suffered a burn on your head, face or neck, you may be entitled to additional damages.
+Employees with mesothelioma or silicosis could be eligible for additional compensation.
 Furthermore, even where you are precluded from pursuing claims directly against your employer, you can still pursue claims against other responsible third parties.

 If you were hurt on the job, you are entitled to a full and fair recovery.
-It is not uncommon in such cases for workers compensation insurance carriers to attempt to limit their exposure by denying your claims, attempting to cajole you into accepting reduced benefits, or requiring you to go back to work before you are physically capable.
-You need a Lancaster Workers Compensation Attorney to protect your rights.
+It is not uncommon in such cases for workers compensation insurance carriers to attempt to limit their exposure by denying your claims, attempting to cajole you into accepting reduced benefits or requiring you to go back to work before you are physically capable.
+You need a Lancaster workers compensation lawyer to protect your rights.
 Our Pennsylvania Workers Compensation Lawyers will see to it that you are represented in your dealings with the Pennsylvania Bureau of Workers Compensation and that you have assistance in navigating through the red tape.
 We will be your advocate in gathering necessary medical records, communicating with the workers compensation insurance carriers, and pursuing all legal remedies available against responsible parties.